egison/egison/design/type-pm-compatibility.md

 # Egison Core Boundary

-> **Status (2026-08-13).** This document defines the integration boundary
+> **Status (2026-08-27).** This document defines the integration boundary
 > between Egison's production type checker and the executable two-sorted core
-> mechanized in `type-pm-mech`.
+> mechanized in `type-pm-mech3`.
 It is an implementation contract, not a claim
 > that the complete Egison language has been translated to, or proved sound by,
 > the mechanized core.

 ## 1. Integration policy

-Egison keeps its full surface language and runtime semantics.
-The production checker uses the mechanized core design wherever a source construct has a validated core interpretation.
-Egison-specific extensions that do not yet have a validated bridge continue through their existing typing and evaluation paths.
+Egison keeps its full surface language and runtime semantics, but its type system is a conservative extension of the mechanized core.
+Here, “conservative extension” means that a program using core syntax, core types, and core signatures and satisfying the core's static side conditions is typed by the synchronized TypePM rules, with the same type and substitution; adding Egison constructs does not change an existing core typing judgment.

+Every Egison-specific typing rule therefore requires a positive extension witness in the current input, such as an ordinary `TAny`, a CAS or tensor type, a legacy CAS view, a production-only pattern form, or an explicitly diagnosed relaxation of a core surface side condition such as coverage.
+Failure of core type equality or matcher/slot checking is not such a witness and never selects a second matcher solver.
+This makes the extra language forms extensions of the core rather than alternate interpretations of core programs.

+Here, “compatibility” refers only to explicitly non-core syntax or types that are outside the maintained mechanized-core contract.
+It does not mean source compatibility with `type-pm-mech` or `type-pm-mech2`, and it does not retain their producer-flow or syntax-head inference algorithms as shims.

 Crossing such an extension boundary must not silently be presented as a core guarantee.
 General production extensions are reported by the optional flag